-A true labor of love, these Reuben Egg Rolls take true dedication in the preparation, but trust me, they are soooo worth it.
-Since their debut in my repertoire 5 or so years back, these are by far my most requested recipe from friends and family when I ask “what can I bring?” to a party.
+A mini crispy version of the beloved classic sandwich, these Reuben Egg Rolls with Bacon Beer Sauerkraut are by far my most requested recipe from friends and family when I ask “what can I bring?” to a party.

 Can I use a point cut corned beef instead of a flat cut?

 I would try and avoid it if you can.
 The point cut is a much fattier cut, and we’re really looking for nice shreds of lean, delicious Corned Beef here.

 Yes!
 I have actually done this in the past and it turned out great.
 I prefer to ask my butcher to cut the amount whole so that I can still shred in the food processor and retain the same texture.
 Keep in mind though that preparing your own corned beef, while (mildly) time consuming, is incredibly simple (boil it) and MUCH cheaper than purchasing it from your deli counter ($$$).

 Want to save this recipe for later?
 Pin it!